 ABSTRACT

 The use of computational modeling algorithms to guide the design of novel enzyme catalysts is a rapidly growing field.
-Force-field based methods have now been used to engineer both enzyme specificity and activity, however the proportion of designed mutants with the intended function is often less than ten percent.
-One potential reason for this is that current force-field based approaches are frequently trained using indirect measures of function rather than direct correlation to experimentally-determined functional effects of mutations.
+Force-field based methods have now been used to engineer both enzyme specificity and activity.
+However, the proportion of designed mutants with the intended function is often less than ten percent.
+One potential reason for this is that current force-field based approaches are trained on indirect measures of function rather than direct correlation to experimentally-determined functional effects of mutations.
 This is due to the lack of data sets for which a large panel of enzyme variants has been produced, purified, and kinetically characterized.
 Here we report the kcat and KM values of over 100 purified mutants of a glycoside hydrolase enzyme.
 We demonstrate the utility of this data set by using machine learning to train a new algorithm that enables prediction of each kinetic parameter based on readily modeled and calculated structural features.
-The generated dataset and analyses carried out in this study not only provide novel insight into how this enzyme functions, but provides a clear path forward for the improvement of computational enzyme redesign algorithms.
+The generated dataset and analyses carried out in this study not only provide insight into how this enzyme functions, they also provide a clear path forward for the improvement of computational enzyme redesign algorithms.

 INTRODUCTION

 The ability to rationally reengineer enzyme function using computational approaches has the potential to enable rapid development of highly efficient and specific catalysts tailored for needs beyond those selected for during natural evolution.
 (1) A growing route for engineering enzyme catalysts is the use of computational tools to evaluate potential mutations in silico prior to experimental characterization.
 Using the Rosetta Molecular Modeling Suite, reengineering of both specificity and chemistry has been accomplished.
-(2), (3), (4), (5), (6) However, using this force-field based approach only a relatively small number of all designs tested have the intended functional effect.
+(2) (3) (4) (5) (6) However, only a small number of designs created using this force-field based approach have the intended functional effect when tested in the lab.
 Furthermore, there have been no reports evaluating the predictive power of the Rosetta Molecular Modeling Suite on the functional effects of enzyme mutations.
-Therefore efforts to both evaluate and improve the predictive power of this computationally inexpensive and widely accessible algorithm is of the utmost importance.
+Therefore efforts to both evaluate and improve the predictive power of this computationally inexpensive and widely accessible algorithm are necessary.

 The use of large datasets to train and evaluate force-field based algorithms for protein function has been previously validated in the context of protein thermostability.
 For example, the ProTherm database has over twenty thousand measured effects of mutations on thermostability, and serves as the gold standard for the development of numerous algorithms developed to predict effects of mutations on thermostability.
-(7), (8), (9) Current algorithms for protein redesign are not directly trained on experimentally measured effects, but rather indirect measures such as sequence recovery (i.e. the ability to recapitulate a known active site after running a design simulation).
-While there have been several previous efforts construct large families of functional characterized mutants, none have explicitly produced, purified, and measured the kinetic constants of more than 20 mutants.
-(10), (11), (12), (13), (14) In order to design and predict effects of mutations on catalytic efficiency (kcat/KM), apparent substrate affinity (estimated by KM), or turnover rate (kcat) a large data where the functional effects on each of these parameters has been explicitly measured will be necessary to enable accurate training and cross-validation of algorithms.
+(7) (8) (9) Current algorithms for protein redesign are not directly trained on experimentally measured effects, but rather indirect measures such as sequence recovery (i.e. the ability to recapitulate a known active site after running a design simulation).
+While there have been several previous efforts to construct large families of functionally-characterized mutants, none have produced, purified, and measured the kinetic constants of more than 20 mutants.
+(10) (11) (12) (13) (14) Accurate training and cross-validation of algorithms to design and predict effects of mutations can only be achieved by explicitly measuring the functional effects of mutations on catalytic efficiency (kcat/KM), apparent substrate affinity (estimated by KM), and turnover rate (kcat).